puppeteer/puppeteer/docs/api.md

 Blink - Chrome's rendering engine - has a concept of "accessibility tree", which is than translated into different platform-specific APIs.
 Accessibility namespace gives users access to the Blink Accessibility Tree.

-Most of the accessibility tree gets filtered out when converting from Blink AX Tree to Platform-specific AX-Tree or by assisitive technologies themselves.
+Most of the accessibility tree gets filtered out when converting from Blink AX Tree to Platform-specific AX-Tree or by assistive technologies themselves.
 By default, Puppeteer tries to approximate this filtering, exposing only the "interesting" nodes of the tree.